Which are the best PEMF Machines?

 What is beyond doubt, supported by thousands of mainstream medical studies, is that our modern environment is flooded with communication fields using frequencies that are massively beyond what our biology evolved with.
 Using a narrow range geared to the frequencies naturally found in our brains and in Earth’s magnetic field is a partial antidote to all of this.
 So it makes absolutely no sense to choose a technology designed for daily use if it goes well beyond those limits.

-Some manufacturers talk about using special waveforms that deliver special effects, especially boosting micro circulation or ion transport at the cell membrane.
-We consider these claims to be highly questionable in that the most basic effects of PEMF (ion transport through cellular membranes, better circulation and pain relief) are found, in varying degrees of effectiveness, in most devices.
-To claim them as unique to individual systems is just marketing hype!
+Some manufacturers talk about using special waveforms that deliver special effects, especially boosting of micro circulation.
+We consider these claims to be highly questionable in that better circulation is one of the most basic effects of PEMF, found in varying degrees of effectiveness, in most devices.
+To claim these effects as unique to individual systems based on nothing more than waveform is just marketing hype!

 These opinions — on how intensities, frequencies, waveform and coil configuration affect the user experience — are based on our own extensive experience and detailed consultations and observations of many clients over many years.